 Use the leaves stock image and add some different green leaves on the image.
 I suggest you use a few different types rather than duplicating in order to have more variation.
 Also, rotate them around and scale them in order to have different sizes.

 Add some Drop Shadow to some leaves for more depth.
 You can control the shadow blur using the Size slider.
 Reduce the Opacity of the shadow to about 25%.
 You can also use linear Gradient Overlay style (black to white) on Overlay to shift the light and make the leaf brighter on one side and darker on the other.

 I used one of my lens flares to add more light effects.
 You can use the lens flare stock images with the Screen blend mode to remove the black background.

 Step 13 – Blending light effects

-Then I created a new layer above it which I named Screen light and I used a smaller soft brush and the color #f76900 to paint anotehr color above the other one and blend the two colors together for a nicer effect.
-The Screen and COlor dodge blend modes work really well together to create light effects with different colors on separate layers.
+Then I created a new layer above it which I named Screen light and I used a smaller soft brush and the color #f76900 to paint another color above the other one and blend the two colors together for a nicer effect.
+The Screen and Color dodge blend modes work really well together to create light effects with different colors on separate layers.